sanctuuary/APE_readthedocs/docs/specifications/setup.rst

     }
   ],

-The labeled inputs can now be used in the SLTLx formula:
+The labeled inputs can now be used in the SLTL\ :sup:`x` formula:

 .. code-block:: json